Class 11 CHEMISTRY Suggestion 2023 TRIPURA TBSE

 Two exceptions to this categorisation.
 Strictly, helium belongs to the

-s-block but its positioning in the p-block along with other group 18 elements is justified
+positioning in the p-block along with other group 18 elements is justified

-because it has a completely filled valence shell (1s) and as a result, exhibits
+has a completely filled valence shell (1s) and as a result, exhibits

-properties characteristic of other noble gases.
+characteristic of other noble gases.
 The other exception is hydrogen.
 It

 has only one selectron